Last updated : 9th November 2014

 Bodie: "Yeah, well since when did you?!"

-Cowley, considering what he'll be up against in the inquiry: "They can't destroy us."
+Cowley, considering what he'll be up against in the enquiry: "They can't destroy us."

 Minister, not as optimistic: "They can.
 They might."